CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 ### Task 2: Microsoft Secure Score

 Microsoft Secure Score is a measurement of an organization's security posture, with a higher number indicating more improvement actions taken.
 Following the Secure Score recommendations can protect your organization from threats.
 From a centralized dashboard in the Microsoft 365 security center, organizations can monitor and work on the security of their Microsoft 365 identities, data, apps, devices, and infrastructure.

+In this task, you will learn about Microsoft Secure Score.

 1. From the **App launcher** click on All apps and in the search bar search for **Security**, from **Open context menu** click on Open in new tab.
 This will redirect you to the **Microsoft 365 security** web page.